CNIC-Proteomics/TurboPutative/desktopApp/README.md

 The *TurboPutative.bat* and *TurboPutative.sh* files allow the application to run on Windows and Linux, respectively.

-The **install** folder contains the *install_win32.bat* and *install_linux.sh* files, which allow you to create a virtual Python environment from which the application's .py modules will be run.
+The **install** folder contains the *install_win32.bat* and *install_linux.sh* files, that will create a virtual Python environment from which the application's .py modules will be run.
 For more information, see [12.
 Virtual Environments and Packages - Python 3.6.12 documentation](https://docs.python.org/3.6/tutorial/venv.html).

 The **app** folder contains the application that will run with **Electron** using the precompiled binaries (see *Manual distribution* in [Application Distribution | Electron (electronjs.org)](https://www.electronjs.org/docs/tutorial/application-distribution)).